-Even with experienced and careful planning, no one can fully predict how your teeth will respond to orthodontic movement.
+Even with experience and careful planning, no one can fully predict how your teeth will respond to Orthodontic movement.
 Which is why we see our patients every 6 weeks.
 We keep track and make changes to your treatment plan if necessary.

 Your At Home aligner treatment plan might tell you it is time to move on to the next aligner.
-But, only an experienced clinician will tell you if your teeth are ready for the next phase of the movement.
+But only an experienced clinician will be able to tell you if your teeth are ready for the next phase of the movement.

 We have a dedicated team at the end of the telephone that can answer any and all of your questions and support you throughout your Orthodontic treatment journey.

-At home aligners require you to take a dental impression of your own teeth.
+At home aligners require you to take dental impressions of your own teeth.
 Impression taking takes training and practice.
 Even we need to re-take them sometimes!
 They need to be accurate enough to guarantee a great fit.

-If the impression of your teeth isn’t as exact as it needs to be it will have an effect on the rest of the at home orthodontic treatment and the result.
+If the impression of your teeth isn’t as exact as it should be it will have an effect on the rest of the at home Orthodontic treatment and the result.

-Your aligners will come to an end regardless of your final results.
-You might think your teeth look great, but a qualified professional will know if your bite is accurate and your teeth fully aligned.
+Your at home aligners will come to an end regardless of your final results.
+You might think your teeth look great, but only a qualified professional will know if your bite is accurate, and your teeth fully aligned.

 The fee you pay us is to get you to the smile you are delighted with, sometimes we will make some final adjustments to your brace in order to get you the best possible outcome.
 This can take a few extra weeks, at no extra cost.